apache/pekko/docs/src/main/paradox/persistence-query.md

 ## Example project

-The @extref[Microservices with Akka tutorial](platform-guide:microservices-tutorial/) explains how to use Event Sourcing and Projections together.
+The @extref[Microservices with Pekko tutorial](platform-guide:microservices-tutorial/) explains how to use Event Sourcing and Projections together.
 The events are tagged to be consumed by even processors to build other representations from the events, or publish the events to other services.